-5 Unique Places to Visit in the UK
+5 Reasons to Visit the UK Outside of London

-The united Kingdom is not simply 'London...and the rest'.
-The 'rest' is actually pretty good too.
+A visit to the United Kingdom should not simply be limited to the world-famous sights and street of London.
+Sure, London is a phenomenal city to visit and no trip to the UK should be planned without at least a few days spent in the nation's capital.
+However, the rest of the UK is actually pretty good too.
 In this article I will demonstrate 5 places in the UK that may surprise you and inspire you, and if you decide to visit any of these places, I guarantee you won't regret it.
-Let's take a look...
+Let's take a look as I give you 5 reasons to broaden your vacation itinerary to the UK to include more than just London.

 Cornwall in the Southeast of England is one of my favourite places in the whole of the British Isles.
 There's something about this area that is somehow both incredibly English whilst at the same time being incredibly different to the rest of England.
 The sun shines here longer, it's warmer, the local beer is great, people live longer, people are more friendly, and they're certainly in less of a hurry than elsewhere.
 Spend a few days here and it's not hard to see why.
 Did I mention the local beer is great?
 Make sure you visit the St Austell brewery and pop into the local pubs dotted around the small charming villages.